gbmhunter/blog/content/electronics/projects/columbus-radio/index.md

  This was an easy design choice, I needed both +5V @ 500mA and +12V @ whatever speakers take (approx. 1A continuous, 5A peak per speaker, based on the speakers power ratings).
 I had some old computer ATX PSUs lying around, so choose a suitably sized one (this wasn't hard either, there was plenty of space in the back of the Columbus radio).

-{{< img src="columbus-radio-230-making-room-for-psu.jpg" width="417px" caption="Chiseling away some small bits of wood in the cabinet to make room for the PSU."  >}}
+{{% figure src="columbus-radio-230-making-room-for-psu.jpg" width="417px" caption="Chiseling away some small bits of wood in the cabinet to make room for the PSU."  %}}

 ## LEDs Are Not Retro, Woops